The Women’s Wellness and Adventure Retreat in Montana

 Robyn Gaddy

 Robyn has worked for 25 years leading groups in adventure education.
 In 2023, she joined Casting for Recovery.
 Her past experiences as an Outward Bound instructor and director, Girls on the Move Executive Director and Head of School for Sussex School helped Robyn create comfortable retreat spaces for participants to have their own personal adventures.
-In 2003, Robyn founded Mamameah, a retreat business with workshops focused on helping new mothers create a healthy balance in motherhood with with activities in self compassion, art and adventure.
+In 2003, Robyn founded Mamameah, a retreat business with workshops focused on helping new mothers create a healthy balance in motherhood with activities in self compassion, art and adventure.
 Robyn has a Master’s degree in Experimental Education and loves the opportunity to turn a retreat experience into a peaceful or lively adventure based on what a guest may need.
 She believes that the power of personal choice in retreat activities creates personal rejuvenation.

 Emily Linton